Variable coherence model for free-electron laser pulses: Statistical Analyses

-Figure~\ref{fig:NumStats}~(c-f) shows individual sub-pulse number distributions at three exemplary values of the coherence width for the LCLS-I (top row) and FLASH (bottom row) parameter sets within both the frequency (left column) and time (right column) domains.
+Figure~\ref{fig:IntensityNumberStats}~(e-h) shows individual sub-pulse number distributions at three exemplary values of the coherence width simulated with the LCLS-I (top row) and FLASH (bottom row) parameter sets within both the frequency (left column) and time (right column) domains.
 At zero coherence width, we find that both parameter sets yield similar number distributions between the time and frequency domains, with a mean of $\approx11$ sub-pulses for LCLS-I and $\approx4$ sub-pulses for FLASH.
-As the coherence width increases well beyond the bandwidth of each parameter set, the distributions in the time domain are quicker to settle around unity.
-For each panel~(c-f), the leftmost distributions correspond to the minimal coherence width required such that at least 90\% of VCM pulses contain a single sub-pulse, thereby reliably producing pulses that are effectively coherent.
-For the LCLS-I parameter set, this coherence width is 28.8~eV ($\approx5.2$ times the average pulse bandwidth) in the frequency domain and 23~eV ($\approx4.2$ times) in the time domain, whereas for FLASH it is 3.57~eV ($\approx6.5$ times) in the frequency domain and 2.61~eV ($\approx4.7$ times) in the time domain.
-Similar to the sub-pulse intensity, we attribute the difference in the convergence rate for the sub-pulse number in time vs frequency to the effect of increasing the coherence with on the shapes of the pulses in the time domain (narrow central peak with pedestals) and frequency (limited effect on the average pulse envelope).
+As the coherence width increases well beyond the bandwidth of each parameter set, the distributions approach the single-sub-pulse limit for smaller coherence widths in the time domain than in frequency.
+For each panel~(e-h), the leftmost distributions correspond to the minimal coherence width required such that at least 90\% of VCM pulses contain a single sub-pulse, thereby reliably producing pulses that are effectively coherent.
+For the LCLS-I parameter set, this coherence width is 28.9~eV ($\approx5.2$ times the average pulse bandwidth) in the frequency domain and 23.1~eV ($\approx4.2$ times) in the time domain, whereas for FLASH it is 3.58~eV ($\approx6.5$ times) in the frequency domain and 2.62~eV ($\approx4.7$ times) in the time domain.
+Similar to the sub-pulse intensity, we attribute the differences in the minimum coherence widths required for convergence of the sub-pulse number in time vs frequency to the effect of increasing the coherence width on the shapes of the pulses in the time (narrow central peak with pedestals) and frequency (limited effect on the average pulse envelope) domains.